all-iver/clingy/README.md

 An `AttachStrategy` does the actual work of connecting objects to each other.
 Clingy has various strategies built in, or you can create custom ones by subclassing `AttachStrategy` (which is a subclass of `ScriptableObject`).

-There are built-in strategies for Physics (2D and 3D), Following and Parenting.
+There are built-in strategies for Physics (2D and 3D), Following, Parenting and connecting with Lines (using LineRenderer).
 Each type has One-to-One, Many-to-One and Chain versions.
 There is also a built-in Symbolic strategy which does nothing, but still sends attachment-related events.

-To use a built-in strategy, go to the `Assets->Create->Clingy` menu and configure it the way you want it.
+To use a built-in strategy, create one from the `Assets->Create->Clingy` menu and configure it the way you want it.
 Then either create an `Attacher` component in the editor or get a handle to the strategy in code and create a new `Attachment`:

 ```
 using SubC.Attachments;